ste-t/dotfiles/README.md

 -   [Nerdfetch](https://github.com/ThatOneCalculator/NerdFetch#readme) (Fetch program)

 Make sure you install [Fira Code Nerd Fonts](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/FiraCode#readme).
 On Arch you can use the AUR: `yay -S nerd-fonts-fira-code`.

+## Note

+All the configuration files which are in use and have DistroTube's logo in them are modified versions of the originals, but are not copies.
+Give a look at [DT's dotfiles](https://gitlab.com/dwt1/dotfiles).

 # Installation